axelcournac/3C_tutorial/README.md

 ```

 You can assign a restriction fragment to each locus using the python code.
-The command to enter to use it is: Path for fasta files of genome, Restriction enzyme, Alignment file
+The command to enter to use it is: python fragment_attribution.py [path for fasta files of genome] [Restriction enzyme]  [Alignment file]

 Ex:
 ```bash
 python fragment_attribution.py /run/media/axel/RSG3/human_genome/ HindIII /run/media/axel/RSG3/IMR90_data/output_alignment_idpt.dat